 Mom is a collector of many, many things.
 All of them, presumably, with some sentimental value attached.
 My sister cut through that with laser precision: no, that goes to Goodwill.
 No, that goes out on the tree lawn.
 No, that goes to the landfill.

 All this before that Netflix show about getting rid of things that no longer give you joy.

 Regardless, my hoarding instinct bubbled up once in a while as a sentimental object was extracted from the pile and I rescued quite a few gems from the chopping block, one of them being a book previously owned by my grandfather Thomas, my mother's father, entitled "The California Zephyr."

-I had only flipped through the book when I grabbed it from my mom's house, but that planted the seed in my head years ago that I will one day take the California Zephyr all the way from Emeryville, California to Chicago's Union Station.
+I had only flipped through the book when I grabbed it from my mom's house.
+That planted the seed in my head years ago that I will one day take the California Zephyr all the way from Emeryville, California, to Chicago's Union Station.

 Just as my grandfather and grandmother had done, back in a better era for travel by rail.